Lazzaro Spallanzani: Biography

 In 1785 he was invited to University of Padua, but to retain his services his sovereign doubled his salary and allowed him leave of absence for a visit to Turkey, where he remained nearly a year and made many observations, among which may be noted those of a copper mine in Chalki and of an iron mine at Principi.
 His return home was almost a triumphal progress: at Vienna he was cordially received by Joseph II and on reaching Pavia he was met with acclamations outside the city gates by the students of the university.
 During the following year, his students exceeded five hundred.
 While he was travelling in the Balkans and to Constantinople, his integrity in the management of the museum was called in question (he was accused of the theft of specimens from the university's collection to add to his own cabinet of curiosities), with letters written across Europe to damage Spallanzani's reputation.
 A judicial investigation speedily cleared his honour to the satisfaction of some of his accusers.
 But Spallanzani got his revenge on his principal accuser, Giovanni Antonio Scopoli, by preparing a fake specimen of a new "species".
 When Scopoli published the remarkable specimen, Spallanzani revealed the joke, resulting in wide ridicule and humiliation.

 In 1796, Spallanzani received an offer for professor at the National Museum of Natural History, France in Paris, but declined due to his age.
 He died from bladder cancer on 12 February 1799, in Pavia.
 After his death, his bladder was removed for study by his colleagues, after which it was placed on public display in a museum in Pavia, where it remains to this day.

-His indefatigable exertions as a traveller, his skill and good fortune as a collector, his brilliance as a teacher and expositor, and his keenness as a controversialist no doubt aid largely in accounting for Spallanzani's exceptional fame among his contemporaries; his letters account for his close relationships with many famed scholars and philosophers, like Georges-Louis Leclerc, Comte de Buffon, Lavoisier, and Voltaire.
-Yet greater qualities were by no means lacking.
-His life was one of incessant eager questioning of nature on all sides, and his many and varied works all bear the stamp of a fresh and original genius, capable of stating and solving problems in all departments of science—at one time finding the true explanation of stone skipping (formerly attributed to the elasticity of water) and at another helping to lay the foundations of our modern volcanology and meteorology.
+Spallanzani gained fame among his contemporaries as an avid traveller, collector, and teacher who embraced controversial ideas.
+His letters document his close relationships with many scholars and philosophers, such as Georges-Louis Leclerc, Comte de Buffon, Lavoisier, and Voltaire.
+Alongside his research into animal biology and physiology, Spallanzani's work also contributed to the foundations of modern volcanology, meteorology and he clarified the mechanics of stone skipping, debunking the earlier belief that it was caused by water’s elasticity.